BeMoreKinky Logo

 Non-verbal "lowering"

-Positioning: kneeling; eye-contact restriction; being ordered to present hands or mouth to serve (non-sexual or sexual per negotiation).
-These positioning elements are common in submissive training protocols.
+• Positioning: kneeling; eye-contact restriction; being ordered to present hands or mouth to serve (non-sexual or sexual per negotiation).
+See our submissive training guide for more on structured positions.

 Praise weaving (anchors)